nipafx/demo-jigsaw-advent-calendar/README.md

 ### _calendar_

-The calendar has fields and parameters with types from the surprise API so the module must depend on _surprises_.
+The calendar has fields and parameters with types from the surprise API so the module must depend on _surprise_.
 Adding `requires org.codefx.demo.advent.surprise` to the module achieves this.

 But there is an additional twist:
 The publicly accessible method `Calendar::createWithSurprises` declares a parameter of type `List<SurpriseFactory>`.
-So all modules using this API must also read _surprises_.
+So all modules using this API must also read _surprise_.
 Otherwise Jigsaw would prevent them from accessing these types, which would lead to compile and runtime errors.
 Marking the `requires` clause as `public` fixes this.
-With it any module that depends on _calendar_ can also access _surprises_ (called _implied readability_).
+With it any module that depends on _calendar_ can also access _surprise_ (called _implied readability_).

 This module's API consists of the class `Calendar`.
 For it to be publicly accessible the containing package `org.codefx.demo.advent.calendar` must be exported.